 6 The administration may use the 5th digit to differentiate between certain specific uses/users of the maritime identity.
 However, this method is optional and for national use only.

-Section 2 Devices using a freeform number identity
+Section 2 Assignment of identities to maritime life-saving devices

-These identities, which use the 3-digit prefix (allocated from the table of maritime identification digits), are used to identify maritime radio equipment like the AIS-search and rescue transponder (SART), man overboard (MOB) and emergency positioning indicating radio beacon (EPIRB)-AIS and similar equipment needing identification.
+These identities, which use the 3-digit prefix beginning with 97, are used to identify maritime radio equipment like the AIS-search and rescue transponder (SART), man overboard (MOB) and emergency positioning indicating radio beacon (EPIRB)-AIS and similar equipment needing identification.

-1 Automatic identification system-search and rescue transmitter
+1 Automatic identification system-search and rescue transmitter (AIS-SART)

 The AIS-SART should use an identity: